nyh-workshop/Custom-ROM-Sup-Game-Box-400in1/Custom_ROM.md

 ### 5. Building the ROM adapter:

 For this, a TSOP-48 or TSOP-56 flash is a good candidate for putting custom ROMs, since those Famiclones do run from these.
-You can build this adapter (PCB coming soon!):
+You can get the [PCB from PCBWay](https://www.pcbway.com/project/shareproject/Flash_ROM_adaptor_for_Sup_400_in_1_a935a830.html) and build the adaptor:

 ![ROM adaptor](images/400in1_ROM_adaptor.jpg)